Alan Ruck: Career

-Ruck was then cast in the pilot of the Tim Minear-created Fox Network series Drive, but did not appear in the actual series.
+Ruck was then cast in the pilot of the Tim Minear-created Fox Network series Drive, but did not appear in the series.
 He also starred in one episode of the Comedy Central sitcom Stella as Richard, a man looking for work.
 He later starred in the season two Scrubs episode "My Lucky Day" as a patient, and played reporter Steve Jacobson on the ESPN miniseries The Bronx Is Burning.

-In 1998, Ruck guest starred in the fifth episode of the HBO miniseries From the Earth to the Moon as the NASA engineer Tom Dolan.
+In 1998, Ruck guest-starred in the fifth episode of the HBO miniseries From the Earth to the Moon as the NASA engineer Tom Dolan.

-In 2006, Ruck guest starred in a single episode of Stargate Atlantis called "The Real World" and, in 2007, as unscrupulous property developer Albert Bunford in an episode of Medium.
+In 2006, Ruck guest-starred in a single episode of Stargate Atlantis called "The Real World" and, in 2007, as unscrupulous property developer Albert Bunford in an episode of Medium.

 In the 2007 comedy Kickin' It Old Skool, he appears as Dr. Frye, a possible connection to Cameron Frye; he even mentions still trying to pay off an old Ferrari, a reference to Cameron totaling his dad's Ferrari in Ferris Bueller's Day Off.

-Ruck played the part of a ghost of a family man in the 2008 film Ghost Town starring Ricky Gervais.
-In 2009, he had a minor role as a married man named Frank in an episode of Cougar Town.
-In his role, he has problems with his marriage due to a crush he had long ago on Jules, played by Courteney Cox.
+Ruck played the part of a ghost of a family man in the 2008 film Ghost Town, which starred Ricky Gervais.
+Ruck also had a small role in the 2008 M. Night Shyamalan film The Happening.

-Ruck also has a small role in the 2008 M. Night Shyamalan film The Happening.
+In 2009, he had a minor role as Frank in an episode of Cougar Town, who has problems with his marriage due to a crush he had long ago on Jules, played by Courteney Cox.
 He played the role of Dean Bowman in the college fraternity drama Greek.
 He appeared in a guest role as a manic geologist in an episode of Eureka.
-Additionally, he plays Mr. Cooverman in the film I Love You, Beth Cooper.
+He played Mr. Cooverman in the film I Love You, Beth Cooper.
 In 2009, Ruck filmed the medical drama Extraordinary Measures in Portland, Oregon, with star Harrison Ford.